Which Country Has Highest Visa Approval Rate for UK — Full 2026 Guide

 4.2 Cost of Living vs. Salary: What You'll Actually Save

-The question of which country has highest visa approval rate for Uk is often followed by "can I save money?".
+The question of which country has highest visa approval rate for UK is often followed by "can I save money?".
 The answer depends on your tax bracket.

 You can model your specific scenario using our monthly savings calculator abroad 2026 guide.